-The dune field is your classic Hollywood-home of gods and bedouins-style desert; barren, dry, high-rising mountain ranges all around you with long vistas of majestic sand dunes stretching out as far as the eye can see.
+The dune field is your classic Hollywood home of gods and Bedouins-style desert; barren, dry, high-rising mountain ranges all around you with long vistas of majestic dunes stretching out as far as the eye can see.

 6. Mule Mountains

-It’s also home to wild donkeys, which is where the range gets its name – yes donkeys and mules are different, but Donkey Mountains doesn’t have the same ring to it.
+It’s also home to wild donkeys, where the range gets its name – yes, donkeys and mules are different, but Donkey Mountains doesn’t have the same ring.

 See Related: Best Cheap Vacation Spots